 for Forza Motorsport 7.
 These include the unlocking of all ‘exclusive

 cars’ in the game that aren’t Forza Editions or unicorn cars, as well as

 Alan is the co-founder and co-owner of FullThrottle Media.
-As someone who enjoys spending all his free time playing video games, he delivers the latest in news stories, reviews, and feature articles to the website, as well as videos on his YouTube channel and livestreams over on Mixer.
+As someone who enjoys spending all his free time playing video games, he keeps the website updated with new and relevant content, including news stories, reviews and opinion pieces for the games he likes writing about the most.
+He also tweets too much, probably.